jeremybise/jeremybise/content/posts/web-development-on-windows.md

 Relaunch Hyper.
 Directories are now pretty.

-The couple things I wish Hyper did (but will do soon hopefully) are allowing us to adjust the line height (it's too squished) and making color themes work correctly for VIM.
+The couple things I wish Hyper did (but will do soon hopefully) are ~~allowing us to adjust the line height (it's too squished)~~ (**update:** Hyper v2.1.1 allows us to adjust the line height) and making color themes work correctly for VIM.
 VIM works great - but the colors are nowhere near right.

 ## Development Setup